Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{SDT* Highz}

 As the shallow tier did not yield many SNe for the simulated SDT* survey (Section~\ref{SDTSN}), we examined the effects of removing that component and reallocating the time to the medium tier.
 This IFC+imaging based strategy therefore consists of only two tiers: medium and deep.
-This simulation is designed such that the medium tier is allowed to sample SNe within a greater redshift range, $0.1 \leq z < 0.8$ (instead of the previously defined $0.4 \leq z < 0.8$ range).
-The deep tier is unchanged from its description within Section~\ref{SDTSN}.
-The area of the medium WFC imaging component is therefore increased by a factor of $\sim$2.3 to account for not using the shallow tier and the time that it occupied.
+This simulation allows the medium tier to sample SNe within a greater redshift range, $0.1 \leq z < 0.8$ (instead of the previously defined $0.4 \leq z < 0.8$ range).
+The deep tier is unchanged from its description in Section~\ref{SDTSN}.
+The area of the medium WFC imaging component is therefore increased by a factor of $\sim 2.3$ by using the survey time from the shallow tier.
 The numbers presented in Table~\ref{strat} are limited (where applicable) to the maximum number of SNe per 0.1 redshift bin as outlined in the SDT report.
-In addition, the modified selection criteria (as outlined in Section~\ref{SDTSN}) are implemented in the creation of the final SN~Ia sample.
-The strict version of the selection criteria were also applied to this simulation, but as in the previous SDT* scenario our modified selection yields a larger statistical sample.
+In addition, the modified selection criteria (Section~\ref{SDTSN}) are implemented.

+The SDT versions of selection criteria were also applied to this simulation, but as in the previous SDT* scenario our modified selection yields a larger statistical sample.
 The results of this strategy can be seen in Figure~\ref{allhistres}b and \ref{allhistres}g.
-The redistribution of time within the medium tier allows for a gain of 24\% more SNe~Ia within the final classified sample in comparison to the SDT* results.
+The redistribution of time to the medium tier results in 24\% more SNe~Ia within the final classified sample in comparison to the SDT* {\red actual} results.